lazamar/lazamar.github.io/_posts/2020-06-24-deploying-statically-linked-haskell-to-lambda.md

 To have all of the modified Nix packages I import `sources.static-haskell-nix + "/survey/default.nix"`.
 After doing that I found that the project is pinned to an old version of `nixpkgs` and I needed a more recent one for `aws-lambda-haskell-runtime`.
-To override that I pinned my desired version of `nixpkgs` with `niv add NixOS/nixpkgs -a rev=<sha256>` and used it by setting the `normalPkgs` attribute with this line:
+To override it I pinned my desired version of `nixpkgs` with `niv add NixOS/nixpkgs -a rev=<sha256>` and used it by setting the `normalPkgs` attribute with this line: